PRACTICES IN BUILDING

 by Sibahle Serpent Daniel

-About the film:
+About the project:

 film assignment ‘experimental film • UK • 3:21 • English

-practices in building black queer futurity is a transpilled experimental film that interrogates the future and survival of black queerness through personal reflection, automated editing features, generative AI and vision board making.
+Practices in building black queer futurity is a transpilled experimental film that interrogates the future and survival of black queerness through personal reflection, automated editing features, generative AI and vision board making.
 It begins with a reading from Envisioning Utopia: The Aesthetics of Black Futurity (2019), a thesis by Sydney Haliburton that investigates how music and performance by black women artists contributes to black placemaking and future-building as the artists explore trauma, vulnerability, healing and black absurdism through the aesthetics of their work.
 This reading is layered on top of a poem I wrote in 2021 titled To Spaces That Contain Us Heart And Soul.
 This poem, written as a prayer, is shifted to a lower pitch so that the reader has a deeper more masculine voice.
 The volume of the poem is also decreased to a mumble to resemble the intention of the poem as prayer.

-These are the softwares and websites used in the making of project:
+Softwares and websites used in the making of project:

 ChatGPT: For further speculation on black queer futurity and reinforcing black trans rhetoric into AI systems.